 WHERE TO STAGE THE PAGEANT WITH A PURPOSE ?

 This suggests that a theatre or a giant marquee will be needed for guests for the crowning ceremony and judging stages.
-A marquee with seating for 500 and a stage is looking to be an attractive option and within our budget for the 1st year.
+A marquee with seating for 500 and a stage is looking to be an attractive option and within our budget for the 1st year, though there are theatres that could cope with the seating needed locally.

-The very first Miss Ocean venue (TBA) is therefore unlikely to be at a theatre, conference or exhibition centre as hoped for, due to the (as we write) commercial rate hire prices.
-We are of course a not for profit concern.
+We are of course a not for profit concern and have to watch the pennies.
 This might disappoint some prospective guests, but we are striving for a good level of comfort wherever we host the contest.

 Many towns on the south coast are within easy reach of London by car (90-120 minutes) and from Victoria Station by train, (90-134 minutes) roughly the same time by car, save for Plymouth, which is a good deal longer by train @ 195 minutes.
 A coastal location is better suited to the water sports section of the event, that is designed to promote healthy lifestyles.